WPCD-Workflows/documentation/source/old/isip/public/xml/keplerworkflows.rst

    - 4.09a

-Each UAL release version hosts the following subdirectories for the ITM
+Each UAL release version hosts the following subdirectories for the EU-IM
 projects:

 ::